-Fire Extinguisher Servicing, With No Hidden Charges, Available from May 2018
+Fire Extinguisher Servicing, With No Hidden Charges.

 We specialise in supplying commercial and industrial businesses throughout Cambridge and the surrounding counties with the finest in British Standard approved fire extinguishers.